Elizabeth Anne Finn: Diplomatic life

-The landscape of Palestine and Jerusalem was of keen interest to Elizabeth Finn as is evinced by the meticulous depictions made in both word-paintings and pen and pencil sketches of various Biblical and historical landscapes.
+The landscape of Palestine and Jerusalem was of keen interest to Finn as is evinced by the meticulous depictions made in both word-paintings and pen and pencil sketches of various Biblical and historical landscapes.
 Her work is marked with a painstaking level of attention as to how the landscape is charged and altered by the effects of light at different times of day.

 William Holman Hunt who visited the region in 1854 halfway through the Finns' time in Jerusalem to research and sketch for The Scapegoat (painting) provided an introductory letter to Mrs Finn's eventual published collection of sketches validating her work as "very excellent topographical studies of the localities and in colour by no means overcharged for the original effects which the mountains, sky and plains of Syria glory in."

 She was also able to entertain both Prince Alfred (second son of Queen Victoria) and latterly his elder brother the Prince of Wales (later Edward VII) in charming royal style, so forming the connections with Royal patronage that would later provide crucial early support for the Distressed Gentlefolk's Aid Association.

 During her stay in Jerusalem, Finn organised training and employment of local men and women as carpenters, farm labourers and seamstresses.
 She raised money from abroad to battle malnutrition among the poor.
 She raised funds to purchase Kerem Avraham, a farm outside Jerusalem.
 She oversaw the excavation of extensive cisterns at Abraham's Vineyard to alleviate Jerusalem's inadequate water supply.
 In January 1854, she established the 'Sarah Society' which made home visits to poor women, providing relief in the form of rice, sugar and coffee.